biomechday/cmu-nbd-S2023/sessions/mini-r-hex.md

 ---
-title: Markerless Motion Capture
+title: MiniRHex
 ---

-# Markerless Motion Capture
+# MiniRHex

 {% capture text %}

-Learn about markerless motion capture using inertial measurement units (IMUs) and smarphone cameras, plus its application in biomechanics research.
-Participate in a skeletal dancing challenge!
+Learn about the basics of robotic locomotion.
+Customize your MiniRHex robot to beat an obstacle course.

 {:.center}